OSGeoLabBp/tutorials/english/data_processing/lessons/pc2grid.rst

 The performance of the algorithms were tested on two moderate size point cloud.

-First test with a point cloud of 1.1 M points created from drone images.
+First test was done on a point cloud of 1.1 M points created from drone images.
 Average distance among points is 2 cm.
-The test war run with five different resolutions.
+The test was run with five different resolutions.

 +------------+------+------+-------+-------+--------+